 Most employers perform background and reference checks.
 If you fabricate or embellish information, an employer will find out, and you will not be considered.
 Focus on your strengths and find creative ways to tackle any shortcomings.
 Think about what makes you unique and why that could be of benefit to an employer - that one attribute might be what attracts a recruiter's attention.

 Quantify Your Successes and Achievements

-As a student or new graduate, include your education immediately following the heading on your resume.
-Since you have been devoting yourself full time to getting your degree, you want to highlight this by including it at the very beginning of your resume.
-After a few years in the workforce, you will then move your Education section to the bottom of your resume.
-It’s important to include the name and location of the college or university you attended along with your degree, major/minor, grade point average, honors and awards, and anything else that would show your dedication and achievement during the course of your studies.
+As a student or new graduate, include your education immediately following the heading on your resume because this has been your focus most recently.
+After a few years in the workforce, list your degrees or education section to the bottom of your resume.
+Include the name and location of the college or university you attended along with your degree, major/minor, grade point average (if it is high), honors and awards, and anything else that would show your dedication and achievement during your studies.

-Oftentimes references are not submitted until the employer asks for them.
-More recently I have heard from many employers who prefer to have references and portfolios (if applicable) submitted right along with the resume.
+Often references are not submitted until the employer asks for them.
+More recently, many employers who prefer to have references and portfolios (if applicable) submitted along with the resume.
 When asking for a reference, be sure to ask the person if they feel they know you well enough to supply an excellent reference.
 You can create a second page to include with your resume that lists your references name, title, organization, phone, and email address.
 Be sure to ask permission before submitting the names of any references.

 Don't pack too much information into your resume because your strengths will be lost in the text.
 Use the cover letter to add further information.
 If your resume looks too sparse, try adding coursework, volunteer work, co-curricular, or any specialized skills such as computer savviness or a foreign language.
 As a college student, keep your resume to one page.